FICTURE7/CoCSharp/README.md

 ## Compiling
-The simplest way to compile CoCSharp is to open the solution in Visual Studio and pressing `F6` to build the entire solution, it will download the nuget packages as well.
+The simplest way to compile CoCSharp is to open the solution in Visual Studio and pressing `F6` to build the entire solution, it will restore the nuget packages as well.
 Or you could use the latest version of mono to compile CoCSharp.

 Run the following commands to build CoCSharp with mono.